btpope/timeseries/README.md

-# timeseries
+# Time Series IU Course

-Time series notes and models
+The materials and reference documents for an Indiana University Time Series course using R